awslabs/aws-encryption-sdk-specification/proposals/2020-07-28_keyring-cmm/proposal.md

 ## Affected Implementations

-This serves as a reference for all implementations that this change affects.
+This serves as a reference for all implementations that this proposal affects.

 | Language   | Repository                                                                            |
 | ---------- | ------------------------------------------------------------------------------------- |